buttonbag/resume/readme.md

-* resume built from previous 2018 version.
+- resume built from previous 2018 version.
 The goal is to have a more succint, easy to read resume.

 notes from Top Resume:

-__ Your Resume Critique __
+** Your Resume Critique **

-Katie Warren <katie@topresume.com> November 19, 2019 to me
+Katie Warren November 19, 2019 to me

-Hi Louie,

 This free resume evaluation is intended to give you an honest, straightforward assessment with some suggestions to help in your job search.
 I personally review hundreds of resumes each month so I'm able to provide insight into how you compare to other job seekers competing for the same positions.
 Visual Presentation and Organization